denisidoro/abra/README.md

 Whenever you `cd` into a directory, the sidebar will reflect the changes.

-Note: it's suggested to add a shell alias with the command above to save time.

 ### Split stdout and stderr into different windows

 Let's say that you want to run some tests but errors should appear in a different window.